lyyc199586/lyyc199586.github.io/index.md

 * `July.
 29, 2019` **>>** [The 15th U.S. National Congress on Computational Mechanics](./posts/20190729.md)

-    The 15th U.S. National Congress on Computational Mechanics will be held in downtown Austin from July 28 - Augest 1, 2019.
+    The 15th U.S. National Congress on Computational Mechanics was held in downtown Austin from July 28 - Augest 1, 2019.

 * `July.
 23, 2019` **>>** [in progress][Locally linear embedding](./posts/20190723.md)